 The team with the highest score wins.

 3. Leading the Blind

-Leading the Blind is a great game to build communication skills within your organization.
-It is ideal for people at a conference or during a training.
+Leading the Blind is a great leadership game to build communication skills within your organization.
+It is ideal for people at a conference or during leadership training.
 This game relies on communication among teammates to navigate a course.

 Time: 20-30 minutes depending on the created course.

 Materials: A blindfold and a course for the participants.

 Create a course with some obstacles to avoid.